 Examples of Antifragility

-One of the most popular examples for an antifragile system is found in Greek mythology.
-The Hydra is a creature with snake-like heads and based on the legend, if one head was removed in fight, two new heads would emerge while the body is immortal.
+One of the most popular examples of an antifragile system is found in Greek mythology.
+The Hydra is a creature with snake-like heads and based on the legend, if one head was removed in a fight, two new heads would emerge while the body is immortal.

 People we call ignorant might not be ignorant.

 Another example is evolution itself.
 Facing certain requirements evolution forces systems and organisms to change in order to adapt to a new situation or environment and survive by mutation and development.
 Without the threat to survival, impact, disruption, and change there would be no evolution whatsoever.
 So even though the single organism is subject to fragility, the system that renders the changes itself is antifragile.